keeganpaleshi/RMTest/README.md

 Po‑214 peak is used to determine the intercept so the two‑point fit is skipped.
 Alternatively `intercept_MeV` may be supplied along with the slope to bypass searching for the Po‑214 peak entirely.
+The command-line option `--calibration-slope` overrides this value from the CLI.

 `noise_cutoff` defines a pedestal noise threshold in ADC.
 Events with raw ADC values at or below this threshold are removed before any fits.
 The